Apollonia Kotero: Apollonia Studio 6

 In January 2022, Apollonia and her business partner Seth Neblett launched their YouTube podcast Apollonia Studio 6.
-Over the last two seasons, they've hosted guests such as Jill Jones, Gabriel "Fluffy" Iglesias, JoKoy, Apollonia 6, Tia Carrere, André Cymone, Joe Isgro, Diana-Maria Riva, Susannah Melvoin, DJ Vlad, Amanda Wyss, Anna Fantastic, LeRoy "Roy" Bennett, Autumn Rowe, and Duane Tudahl.
+Over their last two seasons, they hosted guests such as Jill Jones, Gabriel "Fluffy" Iglesias, JoKoy, Apollonia 6, Tia Carrere, André Cymone, Joe Isgro, Diana-Maria Riva, Susannah Melvoin, DJ Vlad, Amanda Wyss, Anna Fantastic, LeRoy "Roy" Bennett, Autumn Rowe, and Duane Tudahl.
 The podcast received a Telly Award in 2023.

 As of January 2024, the podcast has amassed 500,000 views and 10,000 subscribers.

 Personal life

 Apollonia dated rock singer David Lee Roth during the filming of Purple Rain.
 She was married to actor, screenwriter, and director Kevin Bernhardt from 1987 to 1997.